Nano-thermite: Production

 Nanoaluminum, or ultra fine grain (UFG) aluminum, powders are a key component of most nano-thermitic materials.
 A method for producing this material is the dynamic gas-phase condensation method, pioneered by Wayne Danen and Steve Son at Los Alamos National Laboratory.
 A variant of the method is being used at the Indian Head Division of the Naval Surface Warfare Center.
 Another method for production is electrothermal synthesis, developed by NovaCentrix, which uses a pulsed plasma arc to vaporize the aluminum.
 The powders made by the dynamic gas-phase condensation and the electrothermal synthesis processes are indistinguishable.
 A critical aspect of the production is the ability to produce particles of sizes in the tens of nano-meter range, as well as with a limited distribution of particle sizes.
 In 2002, the production of nano-sized aluminum particles required considerable effort, and commercial sources for the material were limited.

 An application of the sol-gel method, developed by Randall Simpson, Alexander Gash and others at the Lawrence Livermore National Laboratory, can be used to make the actual mixtures of nano-structured composite energetic materials.
 Depending on the process, MICs of different density can be produced.
 Highly porous and uniform products can be achieved by super-critical extraction.

+The most common types of production are in liquids or via resonant acoustic mixing.
+However, more complicated methods like the ones previously mentioned are used.